Running Towards Chaos

 On April 15, 2013, Dr. Stavas approached the finish line of her fifth Boston marathon.
 Just blocks away, she heard explosions and ran towards them.
 Arriving at the scene she went to work administering CPR, applying tourniquets, and triaging the wounded.

-Following these actions President Barack Obama, Katie Couric, and Anderson Cooper honored her for actions.
+Following this event, President Barack Obama, Katie Couric, and Anderson Cooper honored her for her actions.
 Improper Bostonian magazine named Dr. Stavas one of “Boston’s Best” and The Boston Globe awarded her with “2013 Bostonian of the Year” – an honor bestowed upon those that shape the biggest story of the year in a remarkable way.

 After the bombings, Dr. Stavas increased her efforts in preventing childhood violence.
 She became a weekly medical contributor for Boston’s Fox 25- discussing issues affecting children and young adults, a mentor for Sole Train- a non-profit guiding inner-city youth on a path towards their full potential through running.
 In early 2014 she helped partner Prescription for the Outdoors with Boston Medical Center’s pediatric team.

-This advocacy goes beyond borders- traveling to Haiti throughout the year Dr. Stavas provides medical care to children and helps strengthen the fragile medical infrastructure.
+This advocacy goes beyond borders- traveling to Haiti throughout the year Dr. Stavas provided medical care to children and helped strengthen their fragile medical infrastructure.
 A documentary featuring this work as a medical pioneer premiered at the 2014 South by Southwest film festival.

-Dr. Stavas has been featured in Runners World, The New York Times, LA Times, The Boston Globe, The New Yorker, Time, and People.
+Dr. Stavas has been featured in Runner’s World, The New York Times, LA Times, The Boston Globe, The New Yorker, Time, and People magazine.